-The required format and contents of PBRERs are those described in the ICH-E2C (R2) guidelines that can be assessed by clicking the following link: https://database.ich.org/sites/default/files/E2C_R2_Guideline.pdf.
+The required format and contents of PBRERs are those described in the ICH-E2C (R2) guidelines that can be assessed from ICH site.
 However, PSUR developed in accordance with European Good Pharmacovigilance practices will also be accepted, if a specific benefit-risk evaluation is performed.
 The presentation of the PRBRER shall be as under:

 - Part I: Title page including signature

 - Part II: Executive Summary

 - Part III: Table of Contents

 - 1. Introduction

 - 2. Worldwide marketing authorisation status

 - 3. Actions taken in the reporting interval for safety reasons

 - 4. Changes to reference safety information

 - 5. Estimated exposure and use patterns

 - 5.1.
 Cumulative subject exposure in clinical trials

 - 5.2.
 Cumulative and interval patient exposure from marketing experience

 - 6. Data in summary tabulations

 - 6.1.
 Reference information

 - 6.2.
 Cumulative summary tabulations of serious adverse events from clinical trials

 - 6.3.
 Cumulative and interval summary tabulations from post-marketing data sources

 - 7. Summaries of significant findings from clinical trials during the reporting interval

 - 7.1.
 Completed clinical trials

 - 7.2.
 Ongoing clinical trials

 - 7.3.
 Long-term follow-up

 - 7.4.
-Other therapeutic use of medicinal product
+Other therapeutic use of a medicinal product

 - 7.5.
-New safety data related to fixed combination therapies
+New safety data related to fixed combination

-- 8. Findings from non-interventional studies

-- 9. Information from other clinical trials and sources

-- 10. Non-clinical Data

-- 11. Literature

-- 12. Other periodic reports

-- 13. Lack of efficacy in controlled clinical trials

-- 14. Late-breaking information

-- 15. Overview of signals: new, ongoing or closed

-- 16. Signal and risk evaluation

-- 16.1.
-Summaries of safety concerns

-- 16.2.
-Signal evaluation